 Aspect Ratio Method

-If you picked a resolution with a different aspect ratio than that of your monitor, this will give you the option to add a letterbox effect to correct possible distortions.
+If you picked a resolution with a different aspect ratio than that of your monitor, this would give you the option to add a letterbox effect to correct possible distortions.

 Our recommendation - Set this to "Fill" and pick a resolution that best matches your monitor.